PaulaScharf/tof-takeovers/training/README.md

 `xxd -i models/model_lstm.tflite > models/model_lstm.cc` or `xxd -i models/model_cnn.tflite > models/model_cnn.cc`

-The trainings are generally conducted with early stopping and with a batch size of 64 using an Adam optimizer.
+In general, the trainings are conducted with early stopping and with a batch size of 64 using an Adam optimizer.

 #### LSTM
 The lstm model is structured as follows: